You’ve taken the first step and started your blog…

 You need to have a following and promote your blog.

 That means it’s time to start getting active on social media.
 Engage with others and build a following.
-Be nice, post content that is helpful and inspiring, make friends, and don’t be afraid to be yourself.
+Be nice, post helpful and inspiring content, make friends, and don’t be afraid to be yourself.
 Your personality will attract the right people.

-Now if you want your blog traffic to explode, consider learning SEO and Pinterest skills.
-You can take a free beginner’s SEO course on YOAST, or this awesome and affordable Pinterest course!
+If you want your blog traffic to explode, consider learning SEO and Pinterest skills.
+You can take a free beginner’s SEO course on YOAST, or this awesome and extremely affordable Pinterest course!
 Here’s what the Pinterest course did for me:

 It’s perfectly fine to learn from other bloggers, but never copy or compare.

 There are tons of bloggers out there so your best bet is to let that unique personality of yours shine.
-It’s the only way you’re going to stand out.
+It’s the only way you’re going to stand out as a creative entrepreneur.

 Now, I want to hear from you.
 Did you find this post helpful?
-Are you a new blogger and have you conquered imposter syndrome?
+Are you a new blogger and if so, what’s your biggest struggle with imposter syndrome?

 Tell me about it in the comments!